billsix/cprogrammingbook/doc/03-ControlFlow.rst

 operand is non-zero and vice versa.
 Easy really.
 The results are of type int for all three.

-Do not confuse & and | (the bitwise operators) with their logical counterparts.
+Do not confuse & and | (the bit-wise operators) with their logical counterparts.
 They are not the same.

 One special feature of